Keeled box turtle: Description

 The keeled box turtle's upper shell (carapace) has three large, raised ridges and is serrated on the back end.
 The lower shell (plastron) is different variations of brown in color, ranging from light brown to dark brown.
 The upper jaw is strong, while the snout is short and curved.
 The feet are only partially webbed, which suggest a terrestrial lifestyle as opposed to an aquatic one.

 Male and female keeled box turtles can be distinguished by the color of their eyes as well as their nails.
 A male generally has longer and thicker nails than a female, and eyes that are either black or brown.
 A female generally has shorter, thinner nails, and eyes that are orange or red.

 Biology

-The biology of C. mouhotii is not well known.
+The biology of Cuora mouhotii is not well known.

 In one survey, males and females had an average straight carapace length around 15 to 17 cm.

 The breeding season is in May through September.
 The average clutch size was four eggs, which are smooth, white, and about 4.4 cm long.
 On average they typically lay two clutches in a breeding season.
 Like many other turtles the keeled box turtle does not care for its young.
 Females have been noted to dig nests with their rear legs and cover the clutches with soil, and also to lay eggs under fallen leaves.

 The male keeled box turtle is very aggressive during the act of mating.
 In some instances the male turtle will chase and injure a female.
 The male will often persist until the female allows its advances.